 Pay Off a Loan Early

-Should I Pay Off My Personal Loan Early?
+Can I Pay Off Personal Loans Early?

 Having debt hanging over your head can be nerve-racking.
 Loans are typically paid off in fixed amounts on a schedule, but if you’ve been budgeting and have the means to pay off your personal loan early, should you?
 Though it may seem like a no-brainer, there are a few factors to think about, such as your other financial obligations, potential penalties, and the impact on your credit score.